eunicebalicanta/google-hotels-analysis/README.md

 The following Python libraries and APIs were used in this project:

-- 'pandas'
+- pandas
-- 'numpy'
+- numpy
-- 'matplotlib'
+- matplotlib
-- 'scikit-learn'
+- scikit-learn
-- 'seaborn'
+- seaborn
-- 'beautifulsoup4'
+- beautifulsoup4
-- 'regex'
+- regex
-- 'googlemaps'
+- googlemaps
-- 'geopy'
+- geopy